 Does this have any effect on St Louis County?
 Will some of the money go to surrounding counties?

 It depends upon what happens after final approval.
-Capital transferred out of City airport grounds could be applied for other regional purposes.
+Capital transferred out of City airport grounds could be applied for other municipal and/or regional purposes.
 If economic development partnerships were increased in and around the airport, most would expect that new activity to benefit the county as well as the City.

 Do you need support from Missouri’s U.S. Senators and Representatives?
 Does the City have it?